mamun-taghyeerit/purrfect-chess/README.md

 See [`docs/phase-x/phase-x-audit.md`](./docs/phase-x/phase-x-audit.md) for the complete Phase X audit report.

+## Multiplayer — Phase 1 (Anonymous Play)

+We started Phase 1 of the multiplayer effort to enable anonymous (guest) game rooms using Supabase Realtime.
+The parent epic is tracked in issue #111 and has been split into Phase 1 sub-issues for implementation and verification.

+Sub-issues (no labels or milestones were assigned as requested):

+- #112 — Create Database Schema for Game Sessions
+- #113 — Implement Supabase Realtime Integration
+- #114 — Create Multiplayer MobX Store
+- #115 — Build Game Room Creation and Join UI
+- #116 — Implement Real-time Move Synchronization
+- #117 — Add Connection Status Indicators
+- #118 — Implement Resign and Draw Offers
+- #119 — Add Game State Sync & Reconnection Handling
+- #120 — Handle Edge Cases (Disconnect, Tab Close, etc.)
+- #121 — Add E2E tests for Multiplayer Flow
+- #122 — Performance Testing and Optimization
+- #123 — UI/UX Polish and Error Handling

+If you want these issues opened with labels, milestones, or different titles, say the word and I can update them.

 ## Legacy Implementation

 The original Vite/HTML implementation has been preserved on the [`legacy`](https://github.com/purrfectsoft/purrfect-chess/tree/legacy) branch.
 To view or run the legacy version: